About The Barossa Cellar

 The Barossa Cellar will be centrally located in the heart of the Barossa at 1015 Stockwell Road Vine Vale.
 The Barossa Cellar has been designed to blend with its natural surroundings of rolling hills, vineyards and majestic gums.
 The cellar component of the building will be built back into the earth, while the front commands stunning views across the valley floor.

 Local growers and wineries were invited to nominate their old-vine Shiraz vineyards for selection.
 During the 2017/18 growing season, selected vineyards were evaluated and tested.
-During winter 2018, cuttings will be taken from the best and oldest Barossa Shiraz vineyards for grafting and propagation in a field nursery.
+During winter 2018, cuttings were taken from the best and oldest Barossa Shiraz vineyards for grafting and propagation.
 They will be planted in The Barossa Cellar's vineyard in winter 2019.

-Barossa Vine Improvement (BVI) has committed to providing in-kind services to source the planting material on behalf of The Barossa Cellar.
+Barossa Vine Improvement (BVI) has provided in-kind services to source the planting material on behalf of The Barossa Cellar.
 This includes choosing and tagging suitable vines, collecting samples sending off for virus testing and collecting the cuttings for propagation.
-The Yalumba Nursery has agreed to graft and propagate the vines on behalf of The Barossa Cellar.
+Yalumba Nursery grafted and propagated the vines on behalf of The Barossa Cellar.

 Winemaker Louisa Rose is working closely with the Barossa Viticulture Technical Group (BVTG) to design and develop the vineyard, including surveying the site and soils, and designing the vineyard layout and irrigation system.